-f.
+(A 100% State Owned Commercial Dank) f.
 Description of the different forms of variable remuneration that the bank utilizes and the rationale for using these different forms.
-An overview of the forms of variable Only cash be remuneration offered (i.e., cash, shares and share-linked instruments and other forms) pased remuneration exists.
-A discussion of the use of the different forms of variable remuneration and, if the mix of different forms of variable remuneration differs across employees or groups of employees), a description the factors that determine the mix and their relative importance. able.
+An overview of the forms of variable Only cash based remuneration offered (i.e., cash, shares and share-linked instruments and other forms) remuneration exists.
+A discussion of the use of the different forms of variable remuneration and, if the mix of different forms of variable remuneration differs across employees or groups of employees), a description the factors that determine the mix and their relative importance.
 Quantitative Disclosures g.
-Number of meetings held by the main boo overseeing remuneration during the financial year an remuneration paid to its member. • h.Number of employees having received a varia ıble {Nil} remuneration award during the financial year.
-IVII Number and total amount of guaranteed bonu awarded during the financial year.
-Number of employees: 1939 Ises Total amount: TK.
-15.72 crore only (for 2 festival bonuses and Boishakhi Bonus).
-Number and total amount of sign-on awards maduring the financial year. ade No such awards given during the financial year.
-Number and total amount of severance payme made during the financial year. ents Nil i.
-Total amount of outstanding deferred remuneration split into cash, shares and share-linked instrument and other forms.
-Total amount of deferred remuneration paid out in the financial year. ts Nil j.
-B reakdown of amount of remuneration awards for the fi nancial year to show: • Fixed Tk.
-9.40 crore only.
-(Amount includes partial/due payment to the Executives who served • Variable during the period).
-Nil • Deferred and non-deferred Nil • Different forms used (cash, shares and share linked instruments, other forms).
-Cash only to Quantitative information about employees' exposure implicit (e.g., fluctuations in the value of shares or erformance units) and explicit adjustments (e.g., claw to p b Quantitative information about employees' exposure implicit (e.g., fluctuations in the value of shares or erformance units) and explicit adjustments (e.g., claw acks or similar reversals or downward revaluations of to p b a Quantitative information about employees' exposure implicit (e.g., fluctuations in the value of shares or erformance units) and explicit adjustments (e.g., claw acks or similar reversals or downward revaluations of wards) of deferred remuneration and retained emuneration: Total amount of outstanding deferred remuneration to p b a re Quantitative information about employees' exposure of implicit (e.g., fluctuations in the value of shares or erformance units) and explicit adjustments (e.g., claw acks or similar reversals or downward revaluations of wards) of deferred remuneration and retained emuneration: Not Applicable to p b a re Quantitative information about employees' exposure of implicit (e.g., fluctuations in the value of shares or erformance units) and explicit adjustments (e.g., claw acks or similar reversals or downward revaluations of wards) of deferred remuneration and retained emuneration: Total amount of outstanding deferred remuneration and retained remuneration exposed to expost explicit Not Applicable Not Applicable
+Number of meetings held by the main body overseeing remuneration during the financial year and remuneration paid to its member.
+Nil Number of employees having received a variable remuneration award during the financial year.
+Nil Number and total amount of guaranteed bonuses awarded during the financial year.
+Number of employees: 1879 Total amount: TK.
+15.50 crore only (for 2 festival bonuses and Boishakhi Bonus).
+Number and total amount of sign-on awards made during the financial year.
+No such awards given during the financial year.
+Number and total amount of severance payments made during the financial year.
+Nil i.
+Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms.
+Total amount of deferred Nil remuneration paid out in the financial year.

+j.
+Breakdown of amount of remuneration awards for the financial year to show: • Fixed Tk.
+9.69 crore only.
+(Amount includes partial/due payment to the Executives who served Variable during the period).
+Nil Deferred and non-deferred Nil Different forms used (cash, shares and share linked instruments, other forms).
+Cash only performance units) and explicit adjustments (e.g., claw backs or similar reversals or downward revaluations of awards) of deferred remuneration and retained remuneration: Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit Not Applicable and/or implicit adjustments.
+Total amount of reductions during the financial year due to ex post explicit adjustments.
+Not Applicable Total amount of reductions during the financial year due to ex post implicit adjustments.
+Not Applicable